martinfalang/TTK4155-Project/README.md

-# pingpong
+# Term project for TTK4155 -- Group 10

-Term project for TTK4155
+This is group 10's term project in TTK4155 - Embedded and Industrial Computer System Design.